databricks-industry-solutions/slack-bot-rag/README.md

 **Out of scope is the RAG model itself** that we delegate to a mlflow serving endpoint on databricks.
 For more information, please refer to our gold standard [demo](https://www.databricks.com/resources/demos/tutorials/data-science-and-ai/lakehouse-ai-deploy-your-llm-chatbot) that will be kept up to date as new products are released.
+Checkout the dummy MLFlow example [provided](slack-bot-rag.ipynb) to ensure python function compatibility with our application and enable local testing.

 While we appreciate we could have used another technology than Java, wrapping business logic and model within python stack, we wanted to separate both logics on purpose.
 The rationale is 2 folds: